dekadentno/questionator/README.md

 - responsive :(
 - seo
+- write some kind of use policy?
 - refactor in vue 3, leave vue 2 implementation in separate branch
-- transition effects between routes
 - think of a way how to purge old unused topics
 - logo + favicon (what to do here?)
-- switch between card view and compact view
+- switch between card view and compact view for questions
 - functionality to limit number of questions per topic